 It’s promising several positive innovations: greater involvement of practitioners; transparent fees policy; steps to avoid conflicts; regular news updates; and, perhaps most importantly, higher arbitrator fees than those offered by the local competition.

 It’s also going to train arbitrators in the manner of CIArb so that the work from existing centres improves (it’s a sad fact that, even when arbitrating abroad, Russian businesses seldom pick Russian arbitrators); it’s going to suggest changes to the laws and other steps that would improve domestic arbitration; and it’s going to begin providing more easily accessible resources on Russian arbitration law and practice (and potential arbitrators) on its website.

 Commentators think, at the very least, the RAA will give a shot in the arm to competitiveness among arbitration providers in Russia, raising standards across the board.
-Some think it could emerge as the go-to institution in the not-too-distant future.
+Some expect it to be the go-to institution in the not-too-distant future.